fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ### 1. Submission Notes<a name="notes"></a>

-- The code implements an EVM interpreter, it is self-contained and does not rely on additional libraries
+- The code implements an EVM interpreter, it is self-contained, supports all opcodes and all 9 precompiled contracts, and does not rely on additional libraries
 - We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256, and other cryptographic primitives, as EOSIO intrinsics
 - We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
 - The current curve BN256 code is not optmized for production and could run significantly faster otherwise